On This Page

 Overview

 Quadient (formerly Neopost) has evolved from a 90-year mail processing heritage into a regulated-industry automation platform.
 In 2023, the company acquired FormHero, integrating it as Inspire iForms within enterprise CCM workflows.
-In spring 2025, Quadient acquired Serensia, a French e-invoicing platform that passed French Tax Authority testing ahead of France's mandatory September 2026 e-invoicing deadline — giving Quadient a compliance head start over non-accredited competitors entering the same market.
+In spring 2025, Quadient acquired Serensia, a French e-invoicing platform that passed French Tax Authority testing ahead of France's mandatory September 2026 e-invoicing deadline, giving Quadient a compliance head start over non-accredited competitors entering the same market.
+In November 2025, Quadient signed an agreement to acquire CDP Communications, a specialist in document accessibility automation, with the deal expected to close in December 2025 and projected to be accretive to Digital EBITDA margin.

-The Q4 wins concentrated in financial services, insurance, utilities, and healthcare — all heavily regulated — suggest compliance positioning is the primary selection criterion.
-The headline deal, a €4.9 million multi-year contract with one of Europe's largest multinational banks, was a competitive displacement of an incumbent, not a greenfield win — a harder signal than expansion revenue.
+The Q4 wins concentrated in financial services, insurance, utilities, and healthcare, all heavily regulated, suggest compliance positioning is the primary selection criterion.
+The headline deal, a €4.9 million multi-year contract with one of Europe's largest multinational banks, was a competitive displacement of an incumbent, not a greenfield win.
 Additional Q4 wins included a multi-million-euro contract with a leading European utility and a six-digit expansion with a major European insurance provider; neither customer was named.

 See also: Quadient Competitive Analysis